A Dramatic Turn of Events

 “Really?
 I bet you made the thief wish he’d chosen a different target.”

-Finally, Arus sheathed his weapon and turned toward the soldier.
+Finally, Arus sheathed his weapon and faced Baird.
 “Actually, I didn’t have to.
 It was rather amusing.
 We were standing along the observation path opposite the falls when this kid yanked the pouch right off of her belt.
 He didn’t make it two steps before Damien snatched him up by the scruff of his neck!
 I almost felt bad for him; poor boy couldn’t have been more than eight years old.”

-Arus couldn’t help but chuckle himself.
+Arus couldn’t help but chuckle.
 “Actually, the look on Kitreena’s face was probably more terrifying.
 Needless to say, he returned the purse without protest.”

 Another voice, this one far deeper, came from the right.
 “One can only hope the act was not a symptom of a troubled youth on a reckless path.”
 The towering figure of Sergeant Merculas Garren came into view, his powerful arms folded across his broad chest.
 “Welcome back, Lieutenant.
 It is good to see you.”